 No. If the winning bidder requires shipment on an item they have won, it is at their expense.
 Town & Sea does not handle shipping transactions.

 No. Town & Sea oversees all pickup arrangements with the winning bidders.
 A member or two from our team will be there on the pickup date to facilitate and ensure smooth operations.
-We do ask that all items be brought to the first floor prior to the pickup taking place.
-If items are not easily accessible, we may ask the Seller to hire some extra hands or movers to ensure that all items are safely removed and/or brought down to the first floor.

 Yes, all sales are final.
 Once the timed auction clock runs out, the transfer of ownership begins.
 We ask that sellers determine their final catalog of items before they sign our auction agreement.